MetLife Investment Management Europe Limited (the “Company”)

 Statement under the SFDR

-The Company, in conjunction with its MIM affiliates, integrates financially material sustainability risks and opportunities into its research, analysis and investment decision-making processes with regard to the funds and portfolios under the Company’s management.
+In accordance with Article 3(1) of SFDR, the Company, in conjunction with its MIM affiliates, integrates financially material sustainability risks and opportunities into its research, analysis and investment decision-making processes with regard to the funds and portfolios under the Company’s management.

-Active Engagement
+Shareholder Engagement

 Asset class-specific information on the integration of sustainability risks in the investment decision-making process

 The Company has appointed the Delegated Investment Managers to provide investment management services to the funds and portfolios under its management.
 The integration of sustainability risks and how those risks are managed is determined on an asset class-by-asset class basis by teams of portfolio managers and analysts specialised in specific asset classes (Investment Teams).
-It is these Investment Teams that implement investment decision-making, and the Company has, in consultation with these Investment Teams, formulated this Policy:

-Fixed Income
+Fixed Income and Private Credit

-Real Estate
+Real Estate and Agriculture Lending

 The Company is supportive of the aim of this requirement which is to improve transparency and investor understanding of how investment decisions impact sustainability factors across society and the environment.

-At the current time, the Company does not consider the principal adverse impact of investment decisions on sustainability factors at entity level..
+Currently, the Company does not consider the principal adverse impact of investment decisions on sustainability factors at entity level.
 This is principally because of a lack of consistent, accessible and accurate data from the underlying portfolio companies.
-However, the Company may consider the impacts of its investment decisions on sustainability factors at a product level for certain funds or segregated mandates.
+This challenge is particularly pronounced in the private credit asset class, where disclosure standards and data availability are more limited compared to the public fixed income asset class.

 At entity level, the Company will maintain the position of not considering principal adverse impacts on sustainability factors until such time as it feels it has the necessary data to be able to make these considerations meaningfully and report on them clearly.